mhoffrog/onedev-manual/pages/fix-issues-via-commit-message.md

 ```
 For instance: `fix issue #100`, `resolve issue #200: Add Kubernetes support`

-OneDev parses fixed issues in a commit and provide cross references between issue, commit, and build, for instance, you may:
+With this info, OneDev is able to set up cross references between issue, commit, and build.
+For instance, you may:

 * Get to know which commit a issue is fixed in, and what pull request it is currently being reviewed: